-TMDL Consistency:

-This program is responsible for maintaining the regulated storm sewer system.
-This program involves cleaning up storm inlets, fixing eroded areas around storm drains and inlets to minimize sediment being eroded and washed into channels and streams (SED).
-This program also increases the potential for discovering illicit connections to the storm drain system (EC/FC).
+TMDL Consistency: This program is responsible for maintaining the regulated storm sewer system.
+This program involves cleaning up storm inlets, fixing eroded areas around storm drains and inlets to minimize

-Evaluation and Modification:

-No changes are planned for this BMP, the Town will continue to maintain this program of maintaining and repairing its storm sewer system to keep the system functioning properly.
+Evaluation and Modification: No changes are planned for this BMP; the Town will continue to maintain this program of maintaining and repairing its storm sewer system to keep the system functioning properly.
 By being in the field, increases the opportunity to discover potential illicit discharge connections to the storm drain system.

-BMP 6-2.
-Public Street Sweeping and Leaf Collection Programs
+Additional Measures: Public Street Sweeping and Leaf Collection Programs